ddev/ddev/docs/content/users/install/ddev-installation.md

     8. Double-check in PowerShell: `wsl -l -v` should show three distros, and your Ubuntu should be the default.
 All three should be WSL version 2.
     9. Double-check in Ubuntu (or your distro): `echo $CAROOT` should show something like `/mnt/c/Users/<you>/AppData/Local/mkcert`
     10. Check that docker is working inside Ubuntu (or your distro): `docker ps`
-    11. Optional: If you prefer to use the *traditional Windows* ddev instead of working inside WSL2, install it with `choco install -y ddev`.
-The Windows ddev works fine with the WSL2-based Docker engine.
-However, the WSL2 ddev setup is vastly preferable and at least 10 times as fast.
+    11. Optional: If you prefer to use the *traditional Windows* DDEV instead of working inside WSL2, install it with `choco install -y ddev`.
+The Windows DDEV works fine with the WSL2-based Docker engine.
+However, the WSL2 DDEV setup is vastly preferable and at least 10 times as fast.
 Support for the traditional Windows approach will eventually be dropped.
     12. Open the WSL2 terminal, for example `Ubuntu` from the Windows start menu.
     13. Install DDEV using